octimot/StoryToolkitAI/docs/testing.md

 suite behind an explicit opt-in command or marker, use repository-external media/model assets, and document how its result differs from the manual release checks.

+## Version workflow

+The `dev` branch uses a PEP 440 development version such as `1.0.0.dev0` while the release remains work in progress.
+The normal StoryToolkitAI workflow does not publish a release candidate merely as an internal checkpoint.

+For a normal release:

+1. Keep the development version on `dev` while implementation and source verification are still in progress.
+2. In the final release-preparation change, set `version.py` to the final version, finalize the changelog, and merge that tested tree into `main`.
+3. Build every release artifact from the exact final-version commit on `main`, complete the packaged-application checks, and fix any blocker before tagging.
+4. Tag that verified commit with the matching `v`-prefixed version, such as `v1.0.0`.

+An alpha, beta, or release-candidate version is used only when the maintainer explicitly starts a separately published prerelease testing cycle.
+It is not part of the default dev-to-main release sequence.

 ## Version 1 release artifact matrix